losrobbos/java-spring-boot-api/README.md

 You can read more on profiles here: https://www.baeldung.com/spring-profiles

-Depending on the profile that you run your app with, a correspondig properties file (if it exists) with the config values for that environment will get loaded automatically.
+Depending on the profile that you run your app with, a matching properties file (if it exists) with the config values for that environment will get loaded automatically (and will overwrite the settings in application.properties!)

 The configuration file just must contain the profile name.